DanyGames2014/nyawiki/content/StationAPI/Entrypoints & Events.md

 `@Entrypoint.Logger` - This will be set to a Logger with your namespace as the logger name, this is to make it easier to distinguish which mod logged each message

->[!info] The `Null.get()` isn't necessary, you can just leave the fields uninitialized, but IntelliJ will scream that the fields will produce a NullPointerException because it doesn't know that they will be later set with reflection.
-It is is only there to make IntelliJ believe that everything is fine and it doesn't have to raise a warning.

 ### External Resources
 [StationAPI Wiki/Entrypoints](https://github.com/ModificationStation/StationAPI/wiki/Entrypoints) - The official StationAPI documentation on Entrypoints, Events and Utility Fields
 [StationAPI Wiki/Init Event Order](https://github.com/ModificationStation/StationAPI/wiki/Init-order) - Documents the order in which events are called during game startup